troglobit/inadyn/README.md

 * <https://spdyn.de>
 * <https://www.strato.com>

-In-A-Dyn supports HTTPS for DDNS providers that support this, which you must check yourself.
-So far DynDNS, FreeDNS, nsupdate.info, Loopia, strato and SPDYN, have been verified to support HTTPS.
+In-A-Dyn defaults to HTTPS, but not all providers may support this, so try disabling SSL in case you run into problems.

-*HTTPS is strongly recommended* since it protects your credentials from being snooped and reduces the risk of someone hijacking your account.
+*HTTPS is enabled by default* since it protects your credentials from being snooped and reduces the risk of someone hijacking your account.